cilium/cilium/Documentation/helm-values.rst

      - Configure how frequently garbage collection should occur for the datapath connection tracking table.
      - string
      - ``"0s"``
+   * - :spelling:ignore:`conntrackGCMaxInterval`
+     - Configure the maximum frequency for the garbage collection of the connection tracking table.
+Only affects the automatic computation for the frequency and has no effect when 'conntrackGCInterval' is set.
+This can be set to more frequently clean up unused identities created from ToFQDN policies.
+     - string
+     - ``""``
    * - :spelling:ignore:`containerRuntime`
      - Configure container runtime specific integration.
      - object